zhangbsn-gt/developer.gov.sg/collections/_guidelines/technology-choice/managed-services.md

 ---
 title: Managed Services
 layout: layout-page-sidenav
-description: Improve efficiency and reduce the costs of your business by offloading complex operations to a dedicated service provider.
+description: Improve efficiency and reduce costs by leveraging Managed Services, rather than creating services and tools from scratch.
 ---

-## What are managed services?

-Managed Services are IT solutions for your team to improve efficiency and reduce the costs of your business.
+### Overview

+Improve efficiency and reduce costs by leveraging Managed Services, rather than creating services and tools from scratch.

-### What are some examples available for me?
+### What are Managed Services?

-Commercial Cloud Services and Government Managed Services are some managed IT services you can adopt.
+Managed Services refer to externally managed IT solutions that you can adopt.
+The Singapore Government has built a variety of digital services and tools that you can leverage on, including:

-### What are the benefits of Commercial Cloud Services?

-We encourage you to adopt solutions by commercial cloud providers.
-If you are a public servant, you can consider using [Government Commercial Cloud](https://www.developer.gov.sg/technologies/infrastructure-and-hosting/government-commercial-cloud).

-Cloud adoption brings you many benefits.
-This includes:
+- [NDI](https://www.developer.tech.gov.sg/technologies/digital-identity/national-digital-identity){:target="_blank"}: a digital identity system that enables Singapore residents and businesses to conveniently and securely transact with the public and private sectors
+- [Isomer](https://www.developer.tech.gov.sg/technologies/content-management/isomer){:target="_blank"}: an informational website generator for hosting and deploying static sites
+- [SHIP-HATS](https://www.developer.tech.gov.sg/singapore-government-tech-stack/toolchain/overview.html){:target="_blank"}: the Toolchain component within the [Singapore Government Tech Stack (SGTS)](https://www.developer.tech.gov.sg/singapore-government-tech-stack/overview/index.html#!){:target="_blank"} with security and governance guardrails that enables you to plan, build, test and deploy code to production
+- [SGDS](https://www.developer.tech.gov.sg/technologies/design/singapore-government-design-system){:target="_blank"}: a design framework for Government websites

+For a more comprehensive list of services and tools, we recommend that you visit our [technologies page](https://www.developer.gov.sg/technologies/){:target="_blank"}.

+### Why Should Managed Services be Adopted?

+By leveraging on existing IT solutions, you can improve efficiency and reduce costs required to build tools and services from scratch.

+For example, Government agencies can consider adopting the [Government Commercial Cloud (GCC)](https://www.developer.tech.gov.sg/technologies/infrastructure-and-hosting/government-commercial-cloud){:target="_blank"}, which brings the modern innovations and capabilities of commercial cloud computing platforms to less sensitive Government systems.

+By leveraging GCC, agencies stand to benefit from:
-- **Improved IT Delivery and Ops**

-  You can enjoy a reduction in development time, day-to-day support and maintenance  (e.g. using Infra as Code or [CI/CD implementation](https://en.wikipedia.org/wiki/CI/CD)).
+- **Improved IT delivery and operations**:<br>Enjoy a reduction in development time, day-to-day support, and maintenance.

-* **Flexible infrastructure**

-  With cloud services, you can scale up or down your hosting resources on demand.
+- **Flexible infrastructure**:<br>Scale up or down your hosting resources on demand.

-- **Increased Agility**

-  You can rapidly deploy application updates and react to increased service demand or security threats.
+- **Increased Agility**:<br>Rapidly deploy application updates and react to increased service demand or security threats.

-* **Better Security**

-  Cloud service providers offer you robust security features and internationally recognised certifications that would be a challenge for any single organisation to deliver on its own.
+- **Better Security**:<br>Robust security features and internationally recognised certifications that would be a challenge for any single organisation to deliver on its own.

-### What are the benefits of Government Managed Services?
+### How Do You Use Managed Services?

-The Government builds and manages a variety of digital services and tools that your development teams can leverage on.
-You can now save your team time and effort from building tools from scratch.
-Some of these include:

-- [NDI](https://www.developer.gov.sg/technologies/digital-identity/national-digital-identity) - for authenticating your citizens and companies, and providing consent-based access to citizen data

-- [Isomer](https://www.developer.gov.sg/technologies/content-management/isomer) - for the hosting and deployment of your static sites

-- [Ship](https://www.developer.gov.sg/technologies/devops/ship) - a CI/CD and team collaboration platform

-- [Hats](https://www.developer.gov.sg/technologies/devops/hats) - a functional testing platform for your web and mobile applications

-- [SGDS](https://www.developer.gov.sg/technologies/design/singapore-government-design-system) - a design system for your government websites

-For a more comprehensive list of services, we recommend that you [visit our technologies page](https://www.developer.gov.sg/technologies/).
+Signup and use details for individual products can be found on our [technologies page](https://www.developer.gov.sg/technologies/){:target="_blank"}.

+### Success Stories

+Success stories of individual products can be found on our [technologies page](https://www.developer.gov.sg/technologies/){:target="_blank"}.

+### What's Next?

+Updates of existing products and information on new products will be published on our [technologies page](https://www.developer.gov.sg/technologies/){:target="_blank"}.

+### Contact Information

+For enquiries, email <info@tech.gov.sg>.